Prinzhorn/skrollr/README.md

 #### Lessons learned

 * Skrollr allows non-linear animations.
-The so called *easing functions* can be used per-property by putting them in square brakets behind the property.
+The so called *easing functions* can be used per-property by putting them in square brackets behind the property.
 There's a built-in list of easing functions (see below in the [JavaScript](#javascript) section) and you can use your own functions by using the `easings` options.

 Now you may have noticed that using `500` as a keyframe position is kind of random and the look depends on your browser size.